bacontime/games-mirror/rules/abstract-dameo.md

 🔴⬜🔴⬜🔴⬜🔴⬜
 </pre>

-#### Canadian Checkers
+#### Canadian Checkers 🇨🇦

-Canadian Checkers is played exactly the Same as International Checkers, but with a larger 32x32 board and 60 pieces.
+Canadian Checkers is played the same as International Checkers, but with a larger 32x32 board and 60 pieces.

 <pre style="line-height:1.3; text-align: center;">